Potential Financial Steps for T-Mobile Employees in December

 I hope you had a wonderful Thanksgiving and are ready for December.
 Ready or not, it’s heeere! 🎁

-Financial steps T-Mobile employees might take in December include:
+Financial steps to take in December may include:

 1. Make year end retirement contributions